awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Mtime`  <a name="cfn-datasync-task-options-mtime"></a>
 A value that indicates the last time that a file was modified \(that is, a file was written to\) before the PREPARING phase\.
+This option is required for cases when you need to run the same task more than one time\.
 Default value: PRESERVE\.
 PRESERVE: Preserve original `Mtime` \(recommended\)
  NONE: Ignore `Mtime`\.